 Signs to look out for

-Follow the Seal signs to stay on the right path.
-There are sign posts at the Gap, Witsands and the Island.
+Follow the Seal signs to stay on the right path throughout the Robberg Nature Reserve hike.
+There are signposts at the Gap, Witsands and the Island.
 NSRI posts with emergency numbers are along the entire 11 km hike.
 There are signs warning of the wind and wet surfaces.

 Animals to look out for

-There are seals and sharks in the water below so be sure to keep an eye out for them.
-Sun bathing on some rocks will be lizards and there are birds to see too.
+There are seals and sharks in the water below so be sure to keep an eye out for them while on the Robberg Nature Reserve hike.
+Sunbathing on some rocks will be lizards and there are birds to see too.
 Dassies call the peninsula home so look at rock outcrops because the little animals love catching some sun.

 There was a powerful and massive fire that spread through the Knysna and Plett area in 2017.
 A small part of the peninsula was caught in the fire but most of it was safe.